CosmeValera/ReactProjects/devOps/jenkins/01-jenkins-beginner-to-pro/README.md

 > Links-> [Github page of Jenkins Docker](https://github.com/jenkinsci/docker), [DockerHub page of the Jenkins Docker image](https://hub.docker.com/r/jenkins/jenkins).

 ### 👷 Setting up our first Jenkins Job
 Click create new Item.
-Give it a name, and add a shell script in the Build Steps to check that the echo is been applied in the Console Output😊.
+Give it a name, and add a shell script in the Build Steps to check that the echo is been applied in the Console Output 😊.

 ![Image-0](./img/0.png)
 ![Image-1](./img/1.png)